 GLOBAL MARKETS-Asia stocks slide as coronavirus fears return

 The Chinese yuan headed for its biggest daily decline in two weeks, underscoring investors' risk-averse mood in Asia.
-The U.S. Treasury yield curve flattened, which suggests that a heightened sense of dread about the economic outlook is returning to financial markets.
+The U.S. Treasury yield curve flattened, indicating a heightened sense of dread about the economic outlook is returning to financial markets.

 Coronavirus cases have jumped in several U.S. states in recent days, raising concern among experts who say authorities have loosened anti-virus restrictions too early.
 Cases in New Mexico, Utah and Arizona rose by 40% for the week ended Sunday, a Reuters tally shows.
 Florida and Arkansas are other hot spots.